 Each different search produces different results.

-As you can see, all the results in the ‘Organic' listings (not the paid ads) are different.
+All the results in the ‘Organic’ listings (not the paid ads) will be different.
 But I would also argue, that the users doing the search are different too.

 What do I mean?